kmollee/httpitgo/README.md

 ## Manually Build

-We using `go-bindata` to embed files to golang file
+We using `go-bindata` to embed html template files to golang file

 ```
 go-bindata assets/